Frank Mundy: AAA/USAC Stock Cars

 In 1952, Mundy began racing in American Automobile Association (AAA) and USAC Stock Car after disassociating with NASCAR following an argument with France; he did not return to NASCAR until 1955.

 He won the 1955 AAA national stock car championship.
 Studebaker and Oldsmobile were Mundy's preferred manufacturers for NASCAR rides.

 Personal life

 Mundy was born Francisco Eduardo Menendez in Atlanta, where he grew up in an orphanage; he adopted the Frank Mundy name when he began racing.
+His father was of Mexican descent and his mother was of Irish descent.

 After his racing career ended, Mundy worked for Penske Racing as a pit crew member.

 His widow Mae Mundy would survive him after his death in 2009.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)